Updated on 6 June 2017

 To the amazement of those assembled in the Council Chamber, one of the “exhibits” that the American representative placed on the table was a machinegun, which was labeled as being of Soviet provenance.
 In a rebuttal, the Soviet delegate referred to “the tragi-comedy improvised here by the United States representative for obviously provocative reasons, and which included a display of weapons”.
 He added, “As regards the machine-gun exhibit shown here by the United States representative, dozens of such guns can be found, and any kind of brand can be put on this weapon for purposes of provocation; but no one can be fooled by that.”
 (S/PV.502)

 The iconic horseshoe shape of the Security Council table was adapted from the table configuration used by the Council of the League of Nations (1920-1946).
-The League’s Council had only eight members, who sat at a semi-circular table.
+The League’s Council which initially had only eight members, who sat at a semi-circular table.
 A table of that shape was used by the UN Security Council at the four temporary locations where it met from 1946 until it moved to its permanent premises.
 Photos of the first official meeting of the Security Council, held in London on 17 January 1946, show Council members seated at a semi-circular table.
 That same table configuration was used when the Council met at Hunter College in New York City beginning in 1946, and at Lake Success, New York, starting in 1948.
 When the Council met in Paris in 1948, while the General Assembly was also in session in that city, a semi-circular table configuration was again used.
-The table donated by the Norwegian Government and constructed from Norwegian hardwood which was installed in the Security Council Chamber in 1952 was a variation of the semi-circular tables previously used by the Council, with the ends slightly more extended.
+The table donated by the Norwegian Government which was installed in the Security Council Chamber in 1952 was a variation of the semi-circular tables previously used by the Council, with the ends slightly more extended.
+Originally it was intended to be made of Norwegian hardwood, but because of fire restrictions and shipping costs, ultimately it was constructed of American ash.

 Especially after the Security Council took up residence in its dedicated Chamber, “the horseshoe table” became a widely recognized symbol of the Council, and that remains the case today.
 A book about the Council published in 2006 had as its main title, The Horseshoe Table, and from time to time “the horseshoe table” also figures in the titles of articles about the Council.